qd-qd/sdk-tutorials/onboarding/chapter-1/2-blockchain-internet-cosmos.md

 As stated, not everyone supports these divisions, and any borders drawn between Web1, Web2, and Web3 must be considered indistinct.
 There have always been platforms online where individual users have expressed themselves as creators of content: first through text forums, then on blogs, and afterwards when producing digital products like music or videos, for pleasure or profit, and leveraging the internet to sell tangible goods to customers around the world.

-However, until now, almost all online systems have by necessity been centralized, since before blockchain that was the only available model of design.
+However, with a few exceptions like P2P file-sharing services, most online platforms have been centralized since that was the dominant model of design.
 The opportunity for decentralized and distributed networks that blockchain now makes possible is already disrupting this conceptual monopoly, and Cosmos seeks to expand this potential for systemic change.

 ## Strengths and weaknesses of blockchain